 To get the most out of your social media advertising, it’s important that you have systems in place to re-engage your existing customers.
 Keep them coming back and spending more money.
 Don’t let them get lured away by the competition.

-Despite the importance of repeat customers, only 18% of business have processes in place to retain customers beyond basic customer service.
+Despite the importance of repeat customers, only 18% of businesses have processes in place to retain customers beyond basic customer service.

 How do you use social media advertising to increase loyalty and customer value?

 68% of customers say they prefer to receive exclusive offers that recognize their loyalty versus a coupon everyone gets.
-Target your customers and offer them discounts or add-ons that reward loyalty.
+Utilize audience targeting your customers and offer them discounts or add-ons that reward loyalty.

 Continue to engage these customers specifically.
 In addition to basic social media analytics, track the average time between purchases.
 And look at the average spend per customer per visit and over a specified time period.
 See those numbers go up.
 Know your strategies are working.